inpercima/swaaplate/README.md

 ### `routeConfig/default`

 The main route and the redirect route after login if no route is stored.
-This option ca be changed in the environement files.
+This option ca be changed in the environment files.

-* config-name: `routes/default`
+* environment: `defaultRoute`
 * default: `dashboard`
 * type: `string`

 ### `routeConfig/features/show`

 Defines whether feature routes will be displayed or not.
-This option ca be changed in the environement files.
+This option ca be changed in the environment files.

-* config-name: `routes/features/show`
+* environment: `showFeatures`
 * default: `true`
 * type: `boolean`
 * values: `true`/`false`

 ### `routeConfig/login/activate`

 Defines whether a login will be used or not.
-This option ca be changed in the environement files.
+This option ca be changed in the environment files.

-* config-name: `routes/login/activate`
+* environment: `activateLogin`
 * default: `true`
 * type: `boolean`
 * values: `true`/`false`